 Some of these environments are public consultations, which as a planning mechanism allows the effective participation of these actors.
-In this sense, Cercarbono has established three types of consultations that must be considered by the different stakeholders and that are implemented according to the CCMP activity and its requirements.
+In this regard, Cercarbono has established three public consultation types that must be considered by the different stakeholders which are implemented according to the CCMP activity and its requirements.

-In addition to the consultations, Cercarbono has at www.cercarbono.com spaces for frequently asked questions (section: About us) and contact us, in which the different actors can also participate.
-These spaces for effective stakeholder participation are detailed below.
+In addition to consultations, Cercarbono provides a space at www.cercarbono.com, dedicated to frequently asked questions and contact information in section: About us, in which the different stakeholders can also participate.
+These spaces for effective stakeholder participation are described below.

-6.10.1 Public consultation of CCMPs
+6.12.1 Public Consultation of CCMPs